medge-tools/medge-map-editor/README.md

 # MEdge Editor

+With this addon you can export Blender scenes to a T3D file, which can be imported into UnrealEd.

 ## Dependencies

-If you want to export StaticMeshes automatically, then you need to use [io_scene_ase](https://github.com/medge-tools/io_scene_ase), which is a fork that can export selected objects separately.
-You can use other addons, but if those operators are called anything other than io_scene_ase, then the export option `Export StaticMeshes` will do nothing.
+If you want to export StaticMeshes when exporting to T3D, then you need to use [io_scene_ase](https://github.com/medge-tools/io_scene_ase), which is a fork that can export selected objects separately.
+You can use other addons, but if those operators are called anything other than `io_scene_ase`, then the export option `Export StaticMeshes` will do nothing.

 ## How It Works

 ### T3D

-Inside UnrealEd a scene or selected objects can be exported to a [.t3d](https://wiki.beyondunreal.com/Legacy:T3D_File) file.
+Inside UnrealEd a scene or selected objects can be exported to a [T3D](https://wiki.beyondunreal.com/Legacy:T3D_File) file.
 The T3D file format holds a text list of Unreal objects and their settings.
 Geometry data of Brushes and Volumes are stored, but meshes and materials are referenced.
 This addon does the same for Blender objects.

 ### Inside Blender